AvantGov/fidofinder/README.md

 # fidofinder

 ## What is it?
 fidofinder is an application that allows users to view filtered lists of dogs, select their favorites, and the generate a match based on their selections.
+This application must be run in a chrome browser on a desktop.

 ## running locally
 1. clone the main branch of this repository to a location on your machine.